lemon24/shorttimeseries/spec.md

 other RFC 3339 [restrictions][rfc-3339-restrictions] apply.

 There are currently four precisions: `day`, `hour`, `minute`, and `second`.
-Higher (sub-second) precisions may be added in future versions of this specification.

 All timestamps in a series must have the same precision.

 Timestamps may be followed by a number sign ("#") and an optional label.
 When